 - Like any other records repository, set and manage your access permissions in order for others to be able to view and access documents stored in the cloud.
 This prevents silos that can be lost or forgotten.

 - Incorporate records cleanup into your off-boarding process.
-Departing employees should delete any records that are past retention and, if using individual accounts, migrate any records with continuing retention to a durable, shared repository.
+Departing employees should delete any records that are past retention and, if using individual accounts, migrate any records with continuing retention to a durable, shared repository/location like SharePoint.

 For more information about the responsibilities inherent in using a third-party cloud service provider, please refer to our resource on Cloud-Based Applications Best Practices.
 If you have questions, or would like further clarification, please contact us at firstname.lastname@example.org or 543-0573.

 An office or department is always welcome to scan records so long as they keep the original paper documents.
 If you want to scan and destroy the original paper, your office must have a written Scanning Policy on file with our office.
 To check if you already have a scanning policy, talk to the Records Coordinator in your office or try our Departmental Search webpage – it tells you if you have a departmental retention schedule and/or a scanning policy.
 If you are still unsure, please contact us at email@example.com or 543-0573.

 Our office has written a University-wide ARIBA scanning policy for your use.
 Every office is expected to follow this policy which allows you to dispose of any original paper source documents (as well as any departmental copies of scanned images) as soon as they have been uploaded to ARIBA.